debdeb18/debdeb18.github.io/README.md

 ## Hello, My Name is Deby Angelina

 I'm a senior at Dankook University and a soon to be software engineer and/or developer, from Semarang, Indonesia.
 I enjoy debugging and solving complex problems, especially the ecstatic and proud feeling when I finally overcome them.
-In addition, I'm a resourceful being, one that makes the most of its surrounding, be it people, knowledge, or technology(like google :>); in a positive way.
+In addition, I'm a resourceful being, one that makes the most of its surrounding, be it people, knowledge, or technology (like google :>); in a positive way.

-> When I'm not coding or racking my brain, you'll find me in the virtual world *(aka MOBA games)* or doing art stuff
+> When I'm not coding or racking my brain, you'll find me in the virtual world *(aka online games)* or doing art stuff

 ## Projects